LincolnKermit/OTP_CODE_API/README.md

 EDIT 13/11/23 :
-SCRIPT HAS BEEN BROKEN BY RECEIVE-SMSS.
+~~	SCRIPT HAS BEEN BROKEN BY RECEIVE-SMSS.
 PLEASE STAND-BY WHILE IM TRYNA FIX IT.
-MORE EDIT WILL COME SOON...
+MORE EDIT WILL COME SOON...~~

+EDIT 1/12/23
+This script has been fixed, I found issues in the headers.